gudrunhe/secdec/doc/source/gettingstarted.rst

 Currently, `pySecDec` offers two different integration interfaces:

 #. `disteval`: a distributed evaluation interface which provides access to the fastest integrator,
-#. `intlib`: the legacy integration interface, which is more flexible and is maintained for backward compatability.
+#. `intlib`: the legacy integration interface, which is more flexible and is maintained for backward compatibility.

 We recommend the use of the `disteval` interface, which we describe below.